Nystagmus: Diagnosis

-Pathologic nystagmus
+Pathological nystagmus

 Pathological nystagmus is characterized by "excessive drifts of stationary retinal images that degrades vision and may produce illusory motion of the seen world: oscillopsia (an exception is congenital nystagmus)".

+Bechterew's phenomenon was discovered by Vladimir Bekhterev in 1883 in animal experiments.
+Specifically, if one side of the vestibular system is damaged, then due to the lack of vestibular signal from that side, the animal behaves with nystagmus and vertigo.
+After a while, due to vestibular compensation, nystagmus and vertigo stops.
+However, if then the other vestibular system is damaged, then nystagmus and vertigo occurs in the opposite direction.
+This is an early evidence of sensorimotor adaptation in the brain.
+It is rarely reported in humans.

 When nystagmus occurs without fulfilling its normal function, it is pathologic (deviating from the healthy or normal condition).
 Pathological nystagmus is the result of damage to one or more components of the vestibular system, including the semicircular canals, otolith organs, and the vestibulocerebellum.

 Pathological nystagmus generally causes a degree of vision impairment, although the severity of such impairment varies widely.
 Also, many blind people have nystagmus, which is one reason that some wear dark glasses.